What is an ITIN?

 Step 3: Submit Original Documents

-You'll need to either (1) mail your original identification documents to the IRS or (2) bring your original documents to a Certifying Acceptance Agent (CAA) for certification.
-If you choose the second option, the CAA will examine and return to you your documents within 24 hours.
-If you mail the documents, the IRS will return them in approximately 90 days.
+You'll need to either (1) mail your original identification documents to the IRS or (2) bring your original documents to a Certifying Acceptance Agent – us! – for certification.
+If you choose the second option, we will examine and return your documents to you in less than 7 days.
+The IRS will return the documents in approximately 90 days if you mail them.

 Step 4: Wait